rufuspollock-okfn/cop21/23-oct-2015/index.md

 **Option 1:**

 1. Establishes a mechanism to support sustainable development to be available to assist Parties in fulfilling their NDMC/NDMCC.
 This mechanism shall be under the authority and guidance of the CMA and be supervised by a body designated by the CMA, and would aim to:

-(a) Enhance mitigation ambition and the mobilization of financing for climate action;
+    1. Enhance mitigation ambition and the mobilization of financing for climate action;

-(b) Incentivise and enable participation in cost-effective mitigation action by public and private entities acting under the responsibility of a Party.
+    2. Incentivise and enable participation in cost-effective mitigation action by public and private entities acting under the responsibility of a Party.

 2. The CMA shall adopt modalities and procedures for the mechanism referred above on its first session.]

     *Additional elements to article 3 ter to be reflected in the article (these are also applicable to paragraph 34 of the decision):*

     - *Additional element - own contribution - EU submission on paragraph 34* "Deliver where desired by Participating Parties a net contribution to mitigation over and above the current NDMC/NDMCC of the Parties participating".
     - *Approval by the Parties involved*
     - *Article 3 ter enabling creation of multiple mechanisms*
     - *Sustainable development criteria of the host country*

 **Option 2:**

- Recommends that the CMA at its first session consider establishing a mechanism to support sustainable development to be available to assist Parties in fulfilling their NDMC/NDMCC.
+1. Recommends that the CMA at its first session consider establishing a mechanism to support sustainable development to be available to assist Parties in fulfilling their NDMC/NDMCC.
 This mechanism would be under the authority and guidance of the CMA and be supervised by a body designated by the CMA, and would aim to:

-(a) Enhance mitigation ambition and the mobilization of financing for climate action;
+    1. Enhance mitigation ambition and the mobilization of financing for climate action;

-(b) Incentivize and enable participation in cost-effective mitigation action by public and private entities acting under the responsibility of a Party;
+    2. Incentivize and enable participation in cost-effective mitigation action by public and private entities acting under the responsibility of a Party;

- Requests the SBSTA to elaborate modalities and procedures for the mechanism for sustainable development referred to in paragraph 34 above and report to the IPC at its [X] session with a view to the IPC making recommendations, for consideration and adoption by the CMA at its first session, that inter alia:
+2. Requests the SBSTA to elaborate modalities and procedures for the mechanism for sustainable development referred to in paragraph 34 above and report to the IPC at its [X] session with a view to the IPC making recommendations, for consideration and adoption by the CMA at its first session, that inter alia:

-(c) Provide, where desired by the participating Parties, for the creation and issuance of real, permanent, additional and verified mitigation outcomes that may be used to meet NDMC/NDMCC in a manner that is supplementary to domestic action, is consistent with the rules and guidance for accounting, and provides for a share of proceeds for adaptation;
+    1. Provide, where desired by the participating Parties, for the creation and issuance of real, permanent, additional and verified mitigation outcomes that may be used to meet NDMC/NDMCC in a manner that is supplementary to domestic action, is consistent with the rules and guidance for accounting, and provides for a share of proceeds for adaptation;

-(d) Deliver, where desired by participating Parties, a net decrease or avoidance of emissions;
+    2. Deliver, where desired by participating Parties, a net decrease or avoidance of emissions;

-(e) Build on the mechanism defined in Article 12 of the Kyoto Protocol and related decisions of the Conference of the Parties serving as the meeting of the Parties to the Kyoto Protocol;] {paragraph 34 option 1 of the decision}
+    3. Build on the mechanism defined in Article 12 of the Kyoto Protocol and related decisions of the Conference of the Parties serving as the meeting of the Parties to the Kyoto Protocol;] {paragraph 34 option 1 of the decision}

 **Option 3**

 [For the purpose of meeting a portion of its mitigation commitment under Article 3, any Party may elect to use certified units (CU) generated under the new market-based mechanism defined under decision 2/CP.17, paragraph 83, subject to the adoption by the CMA of modalities and procedures elaborating each of the elements in decision 1/CP.18 paragraph 51, and the adoption of eligibility rules for participation which promote fair and equitable access for all Parties.
 These modalities and procedures shall ensure that the design and operation of the mechanism delivers net global emission reductions, through the cancellation of a share of units generated, transferred, used or acquired from offsetting activities.]

 **Option 4:**

 Establishes a mechanism to support holistic and integrated approaches to sustainable development in harmony with nature to be available to assist developing country Parties in fulfilling their NDMC/NDMCC including in a balanced manner mitigation, adaptation, provision of finance, technology transfer and capacity building.
 This mechanism shall be under the authority and guidance of the CMA and be supervised by a body designated by the CMA, and would aim to:

 (a) Enhance mitigation and adaptation ambition and the provision mobilization of public financing technology transfer and capacity building in an integrated manner for climate action;